Boa Vista, Roraima: Climate

 Boa Vista experiences a tropical savanna climate (Koppen Aw), with a hot, humid wet season and a very warm dry season.
 Being the only major Brazilian city north of the equator, the wettest and driest months in Boa Vista are the reverse of the rest of the Amazonian region of Brazil, with a hot, humid, rainy period from April to November and a very warm, dry period from December to March.
 Temperature fluctuations are relatively small throughout the year.
+When considering the four seasons (spring, summer, fall, winter), summer (June to August) is the rainiest and coldest season, while fall (September to November) is the hottest season.

 The Maracá Ecological Station was established by presidential decree on 2 June 1981.
 The station consists of the island of Maracá between the Santa Rosa and Maracá branches of the Uraricoera River in the municipality of Boa Vista, and has an area of 101312 ha.

 The strictly protected area was established with the purpose of preserving a representative sample of the Amazon ecosystem.

 Transport

 International Airport

 Boa Vista is served by Boa Vista-Atlas Brasil Cantanhede International Airport with direct flights to Brasília, Georgetown (Guyana), and Manaus.
 Boa Vista International Airport was opened on February 19, 1973, and underwent major remodelings in 1998 and 2009.
 The passenger terminal, runway and apron were all enlarged, and a separate taxiway was built.

-Boa Vista Air Force Base - ALA7, one of their most important bases of the Brazilian Air Force, is located in Boa Vista.
+Boa Vista Air Force Base - ALA7, one of the most important bases of the Brazilian Air Force, is located in Boa Vista.